gretarmark/gretarmark.github.io/_posts/2023-12-22-Kalman-Filter.md

 * We need to take **blend of the prediction and measurement**.

 At every sample $$t$$ we have a previous estimate given by $$\hat{x}_{t-1}$$ and a present measurement $$z_t$$ and a present prediction $$x_t$$ which forms new estimate $$\hat{x}_{t}$$.

+For g-h filter as in chapter 1.1 in [1], it is important to choose the initial value for the prediction very well because the further the predicted values are away from the measurements the greater the gap between the values will be, and the estimated values are always between these two values, so bad prediction will result in worse filtering.
+Filter like that, where you need to correctly guess a rate of change (prediction) is not very useful.
+Even if the initial guess is correct, the filter will fail as soon as that predicted rate of change changes.

+It is better to update the prediction in every step by using e.g. two noisy measurements instead of using a guess.
+Data is better than a guess.
+We should never throw information away, instead we should use it although we get two bad measurements, because again, data is better than a guess.
+A new gain $$x_{gain}$$ can be calculated in each step using

+$$
+x_{new,gain} = x_{old,gain} + \frac{1}{3} \frac{z_t - x_t}{dt}
+$$

+where $$1/3$$ is a chosen gain scale factor.
+By using this feature, it can take few samples for the filter to accurately predict the values being measured.
+In both the equations above, there were no methodology used to choose the scaling factors of $$\frac{4}{10}$$ and $$\frac{1}{3}$$.